neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Prof. Stephen M. Smith
    :affiliation: Associate Director, Centre for Functional Magnetic, Resonance Imaging of the Brain University of Oxford, Oxford, UK
    :date: 2010-09-01
-   :tags:  lofs, contributions, support, Debian
+   :tags:  lofs, contributions, support, Debian, upstream
    :group: Research software projects

    Since 2007 we completely rely on the NeuroDebian project to provide users of the Debian/Ubuntu platform with FSL software packages and corresponding technical support.  [...] we have received a continuous stream of bug fixes and improvements that have been developed by members of the Debian community.  [...] we were able to benefit from work of people that would not otherwise contribute to the development of FSL – without any additional investment of my lab, but solely due to FSL’s presence in the Debian archive.